plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/user/11.png)

-Also when we take a look at the HTTPS server, we see it is just a default Apache landing page.
+Also when we take a look at the HTTPS server we see it is just a default Apache landing page.

 ![](/blog/images/office/pics/user/12.png)

 The SSL certificate also has **dwight@office.csl** as a listed email address.
-This may be a username we can try to use for the login.
+This may be a username we can try to use for the log-in.

 ![](/blog/images/office/pics/user/14.png#center)